Is your mate from the pub up to the task to act as your Enduring Power of Attorney?

 Time

-Where there is no EPOA in place, your family, or a friend, would need to apply to the Queensland Civil and Administrative Tribunal (QCAT) or New South Wales Civil and Administrative Tribunal (NCAT) to be appointed as your Administrator to make financial decisions, and/or your Guardian to make personal and health-related decisions on your behalf.
+Without an Enduring Power of Attorney, your family or a friend would need to apply to the Queensland Civil and Administrative Tribunal (QCAT) or New South Wales Civil and Administrative Tribunal (NCAT) to be appointed as your Administrator to make financial, health and personal decisions.

-QCAT or NCAT may also decide to appoint The Public Trustee to manage your affairs.
+QCAT or NCAT may also decide to appoint the Public Trustee to manage your affairs.

 Our experienced team of estate planning lawyers understand exactly what is required to execute Enduring Power of Attorney documents.
 It is imperative to ensure that there is no ambiguity within these documents to reduce the risk of any disputes or arguments arising come the time the document comes into effect.